ILIAS-eLearning/ILIAS/tests/README.md

 unit testing with PHP Unit and other unit testing frameworks.
 It is designed as a drop in replacement for the PHP Unit mock functionality, but can also work alongside with the PHP Unit mock objects.
 [2]
+Before using Mockery please consider that you add an additional dependency to your code.
+Mockery has functionality that allows testing older ILIAS-code which is not provided by PHPUnit.
+Many similar functionalities are also native to PHPUnit.
+It is recommended to only use Mockery if required and prefer PHPUnit otherwise.

 <a name="mock-objects"></a>
 #### Mock Objects